FinnTheHero/SongMan/README.md

     ```bash
     mkdir .env
     ```
-3. **Put your spotify app client id and client secret in `.env` file:**
+3. **Put your Spotify client id & secret and 2 of Youtube Data API keys in `.env` file:**
     ```
     CLIENT_ID=""
     CLIENT_SECRET=""
+    YOUTUBE_API_KEY_1=""
+    YOUTUBE_API_KEY_2=""
     ```
+    > 2 API keys for youtube is optional, you can use only one if you want so.
+However, you have to change it on your own in the code `src/download/youtube.go` when calling function `GetVideo()`.
 4. **Run the project:**
     ```bash
     go run . -link "https://open.spotify.com/playlist/3cEYpjA9oz9GiPac4AsH4n"
     ```

     > Add `-download true` option to attempt downloading.
 However, this requires `ffmpeg` to be installed on the device.

 ---